-The Sugar Hollow Reservoir near Charlottesville, Virginia is well-known as the starting point for the hike to the Blue Hole, an idyllic and much-loved swimming hole.
+The Sugar Hollow Reservoir near Charlottesville is known as the starting point for the hike to the Blue Hole, a much-loved swimming hole in Virginia.

 It’s not easy to find the Blue Hole.
 There is no Sugar Hollow Trail and no Blue Hole hike listed in AllTrails.
 Seriously, how do people find this elusive Blue Hole?